Last Updated on April 12, 2023 by Anna Baumann

 Four Simple and Terrific Tips for Organizing Time and Space in Your Dental Front Office

 A lot goes on at the dental office front desk and front office areas.
 Patients coming and going, phones ringing, and all of the administrative, behind-the-scenes stuff.
-I get overwhelmed easily and when that happens, I forget important things.
-Stressed is my least favorite emotion so I do all I can to stay organized and function well at work.
-If you’re a fellow Dental Front Office Ninja I’m sure you do your best to streamline your dental office life.
+When I get overwhelmed, I forget important things.
+Stressed is my least favorite emotion, so I do all I can to stay organized and function well at work.
+If you’re a fellow Dental Front Office Ninja I’m sure you do your best to streamline every aspect of your work life.
 Today I’m sharing my four simple and terrific tips for staying organized in your dental front office.
 I hope they help you, and I welcome you to comment and share some of your own terrific tips!

 Eat Frogs and Make Plans